tahanaqvi14/Shopping-App/README.md

 # Shopping-App

-## All modules used in the project are built-in in python.
+## All modules used in the project are built-in Python modules.
+No need to install any module.

 ## Instruction 1
 There is no user logged in at the start so you are free to make a new account.